ShamaineChung/ROS_ABB_workspace/README.md

 ## ROS-Robot Operating System

 The installation is in this website [Step to install ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu).
 Then follow this [Configurating ROS environment](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment) to setup the ROS environment.
-After configuration has benn done, download the catkin workspace in this repository, replace it with the current workspace and run ```catkin_make``` again.
+After configuration has been done, download the catkin workspace in this repository, replace it with the current workspace and run ```catkin_make``` again.

 ## Launching Robot Controller